-Jody Galadriel Friend is a model, musician, and creative director living and working out of Indianapolis, Indiana.
-Her modeling career began in conjunction with the debut of her band Public Universal Friend (PUF) in 2019, with work published in Pattern Magazine, Nuvo, and Indy Maven.
+Jody Galadriel Friend is a writer, musician, model, and producer living and working out of Portland, Oregon.
+Since the debut of her band Public Universal Friend (PUF) in 2019, her work has been featured by NPR, Mahogany, New Noise, Pattern Magazine, Nuvo, and many more.

 Friend came out publicly as a gay trans woman in 2021 following many years of genderqueer presentation.
 Her gender identity has played a major role in her ownership of the spectral nature of outward expression, with work focused mainly on trans representation and queer bodies within the commercial fashion and fine art world.